The primary function of the judiciary is to

 The main function of the Judiciary is to adjudicate and to interpret Acts of Parliament and the common law.
 Additionally the Judiciary has the power to issue out orders or directives as may be necessary to ensure law, peace and order is maintained.

-Which of the following states is not a member of the Organization of African Unit (OAU) ...
+Which of the following actions is not a from of political participation? ...

-The head of the Commonwealth of Nations is the ...
+The origin of the Commonwealth of Nations can be traced to ...